Aryansh-S/USACO/Implementations/USACOProblems/Training/2.4/BessieComeHome/README.md

 the shortest path.
 Of course, cows can go either direction on a path and they all walk at the same speed.

-The pastures are labeled `a'..`z' and `A'..`Y'.
+The pastures are labeled 'a'..'z' and 'A'..'Y'.
 One cow is in each pasture labeled with a capital letter.
 No cow is in a pasture labeled with a lower case letter.
-The barn's label is `Z'; no cows are in the barn, though.
+The barn's label is 'Z'; no cows are in the barn, though.

 PROGRAM NAME: comehome